marissarrwilson/READMEgenerator/README.md

 ## Contributing
 Individual work by me, Marissa Wilson, with the help of...
 * Instructors Fil and Daniel
-* Study group on Slack
+* The Boolean Bros
+* BCS Tutor
-* Useful Links:
+* Helpful links:

 ## Tests

 ## Questions
-Please do not hesitate to reach out to me via email at wilson.marissarose@gmai.com for any comments and questions!
+Please do not hesitate to reach out to me via email at wilson.marissarose@gmail.com for any comments and questions!